 After much pumping, it starts to dawn on you that you have no idea how much pressure you have mustered.

-Usually, despite vigorous wrist action, it isn’t enough and you are left worrying about the prospect of a potential pinch flat or at the very least dramatically diminished rolling resistance.
+Usually, despite vigorous wrist action (opens in new tab), it isn't enough and you are left worrying about the prospect of a potential pinch flat or at the very least dramatically diminished rolling resistance.

 Haplessly pinching your tyre with finger and thumb, to try and estimate the pressure is a common resort.